sot/kadi/README.rst

 - IRU calibration uplink

-  - time
+  - Time

 - CCD set point temperature changes

-  - time
+  - Time
-  - set point
+  - Set point

-- gyro holds
+- Gyro holds

-  - start and stop times
+  - Start and stop times

-- meteor showers
+- Meteor showers

-  - type (based on date)
+  - Type (based on date)
-  - start and stop times (from Brent or strictly by date)
+  - Start and stop times (from Brent or strictly by date)

-- guideline changes

-- Misc events
+- Misc events (ideally this would be the only table with manual inputs)

   - SOSA uplink
-  - uplinked new dump parameters
+  - Uplinked new dump parameters
-  - swapped IRUS
+  - Swapped IRUS
+  - FSS-B turn-on
-  - solar array off-point (usually eclipses or meteor showers)
+  - Solar array off-point (usually eclipses or meteor showers)
+  - Guideline changes
+  - Several more based on Paul's event table in quarterly report